 The modernisation of eBay’s marketplace is set to be a game-changer.
 In the countries that have the new managed payments, it allowed processing of more than $2 billion in gross margin value for over 25,000 sellers.
 It’s saved sellers around $10 million from the end of Q4 in 2019.
 It’s safe to say that Australian sellers and buyers are set to be a part of a significant marketplace evolution.

-Want to know more about how Intelligent Reach can help you improve your marketplace management?
+Want to know how our platform helps you improve your marketplace management?